 top of page

-I grew up in a rural area on the outskirts of Akron, Ohio - a city known for rubber production during the 20th century.
-As a kid, I got dirty a lot, collecting bones, fossils, and bullet casings in the rocks surrounding the oil well behind my house.
+I grew up in a rural area on the outskirts of Akron, Ohio–a city known for rubber production during the 20th century.
+As a kid, I got dirty a lot–collecting bones, fossils, and bullet casings in the rocks surrounding the oil well behind my house.
 The rocks were often coated with an orange film that smelled like diesel fuel.
-I thought that oil well was magic.
+I went to college for painting in Akron.
+I liked to paint in my studio all night because the empty building felt like a time bubble and I could use toxic chemicals that made paint drip in interesting ways.

 bottom of page